Here’s how to build a pivot table in Excel:

 If you’re new to Pivot Charts, you’re about to experience a bit of a penny drop moment.
 We’re going to look at which items of data should be placed where and you’ll see very quickly how a pivot table works.

-You’ll already have the pivot chart right in front of you (mine’s just missing from the screen shots).
+Head to Insert > Column or Bar chart to insert your chart.
 It may look a little rough around the edges though, so let’s make it look a lot nicer than this:

 First, we need to organise the keywords by search volume so we can look at our chart as a tail graph.
 Highlight your search volume data (the column you’d like to sort in volume order) and select “Data > Sort“.